oloapinivad/ECmean4/docs/sphinx/source/configuration.rst

 **seasons**:
 	the list of seasons on which compute the PI.
 Four standard seasons are supported expressed as 3-string character (e.g. ``DJF``). ``ALL`` defines the yearly average.
 Default includes yearly, winter and summer.

+**reference**:
+	the global mean reference climatology.
+Only EC23 is currently available

 Performance indices configuration
 ---------------------------------